rmalleman/mattalleman/content/post/dell-sputnik-developer-edition-sluggish-performance.md

 <br />
 It's still running at the minimum frequency, clearly the throttling isn't working correctly.

-After a little bit of googling I figured out that I needed to install the proprietary intel microde driver.
+After a little bit of googling I figured out that I needed to install the proprietary intel microcode driver.
 ~~~
-$ sudo apt-get install intel-microde
+$ sudo apt-get install intel-microcode
 ~~~
 <br />